singer-io/getting-started/SPEC.md

  - `stream` **Required**.
 The string name of the stream

-A single Streamer may output RECORDS messages with different stream names.
+A single streamer may output RECORDS messages with different stream names.
 A single RECORDS entry may only contain records for a single stream.